 The following morning I had the misfortune of renting a particularly uncomfortable bicycle which is why I am typing this sitting on one of the cushions from my bed.
 I would highly recommend the motorbike option since they are not that expensive and far less painful.
 A motorbike can be driven to the bridge that crosses over to the island of Don Khong.

-There a ticket can be purchased Donkhone Sophamit Waterfalls Park for about $4.00 that is truly worth every penny.
-After the short ride to the park, you have to park your bike and head into the park on foot.
+There a ticket can be purchased to see Donkhone Sophamit Waterfalls Park for about $4.00 that is truly worth every penny.
+After the short ride, you have to ditch your bike and head into the park on foot.
 There were very few tourists, and the trail gave such a variety of vistas for great photo ops.
-It was very relaxing, and the sounds of the rushing water was soothing after some of the frenetic energy of the cities encountered, as well as the beating my behind had taken getting to the falls.
+It was very relaxing, and the sounds of the rushing water was soothing after some of the frenetic energy of the cities previously encountered, as well as relieving the beating my behind had taken getting to the falls.

-The reward at the end of the trail offers a pleasant restaurant, with panoramic vistas and shaded enclosures to take it all in.
+The reward at the end of the trail is a pleasant restaurant, with panoramic vistas and shaded, wooden enclosures to take it all in.
 One of them even had a billiard table.
-There’s nothing like a good mango shake at the end of the trail.
+There’s nothing like a good mango shake at the end of a hike.

 Vientiane, Laos – Arc de Triomph – Vientiane Style